paditya9/codePath/README.md

 Some applications that intrigue me the most are:
 1. Instagram:
   * Vanish mode
   * Custom background in chat

-  c.
-Double tap to like
+  * Double tap to like

-  d.
-Activity feed
+  * Activity feed

-3. Netflix:
+2. Netflix:
-   a.
-Preview of the movie while hovering
+  * Preview of the movie while hovering
-   b.
-Multiple user profiles
+  * Multiple user profiles
-   c.
-Content carousels
+  * Content carousels

-4. Google Maps:
+3. Google Maps:
-   a.
-Interactive maps
+  * Interactive maps
-   b.
-Street/3D view
+  * Street/3D view
-   c.
-Timeline bar
+  * Timeline bar
-   d.
-Satellite view
+  * Satellite view

 ## Notes